Muhammed-Nabih/Muhammed-Nabih/README.md

 ###

-<p align="left">.NET Developer with a foundation in ASP.NET Development, expertise in Clean Architecture , MVC, and SOLID principles.
+<p align="left"> Software Engineer ( .NET Developer ) with a foundation in ASP.NET Development, expertise in Clean Architecture , MVC, and SOLID principles.
 Demonstrated knowledge and experience in REST API, Entity Framework, LINQ and Domain Driven Design (DDD).
 Familiarity with Angular Framework, with a focus on continuous learning and improvement.
 Committed to delivering high-quality, efficient, and clean code.
 Recognized for exceptional problem-solving skills and a track record of achieving significant milestones in Problem Solving</p>

 ###